atchai/eyewitness/README.md

 ### Install

+You first need to create a local `.env` file which will contain secrets and provider specific config (see **Configuration files** below).

 ### Run

 1. Open a terminal window and run ngrok with: `npm run ngrok` or `ngrok http 5000 --region eu -subdomain={{CUSTOM_SUBDOMAIN}}`.